13th Guards Poltavaskaya

 Left: Field service cap.
 Right: Rifle unit cap.

 Forage caps were issued to all ranks.
-During the war the forage cap was primarily issued to officers and NCO's in all branches of the Red Army.
+During the war the forage cap was primarily seen worn by officers and senior NCO's in all branches of the Red Army.

 Pre and early war caps had the piping and cap bands in branch of service colour, ie such as magenta coloured for Rifle forces, red piping and black cap band for Artillery and Armoured forces, blue for Cavalry, sky blue for Air Force etc.